Skip to main content

 Vendetta's new mechanics — Flow, Burn and Empower

 Empower is one of three new mechanics arriving with Riftbound: Vendetta on 31 July 2026.
 It's quickly become one of the most searched-for parts of the set — so here's a complete, plain-English guide to what the Empower mechanic does and how to play around it.
+For the quick rules reference and every Empower card in the set, see the Empower keyword page.

 What is Empower in Riftbound?